param07/satellite-sensor-images-align/README.md

 * EO - Earth Observation - Refers to satellite or aerial imaging systems that capture optical multispectral, or hyperspectral imagery of the Earth’s surface
 * SAR - Synthetic Aperture Radar - Refers to radar-based remote sensing satellites that use microwave signals to image the Earth
 * AOI - Area of Interest - In Earth Observation (EO) or Synthetic Aperture Radar (SAR) workflows, AOI refers to the specific geographic region you want to analyze or visualize — a subset of a larger satellite image.
+* GeoTIFF - GeoTIFF is a public domain metadata standard which allows georeferencing information to be embedded within a TIFF file.
+The includes everything necessary to establish the exact spatial reference for the file.
+* TIFF - Tag Image File Format or Tagged Image File Format, commonly known by the abbreviations TIFF or TIF, is an image file format for storing raster graphics images.

 ## Overview
 This project implements a full-stack geospatial processing web application that allows users to: